Auditory hallucination: Transient causes

 Auditory hallucinations have been known to manifest as a result of intense stress, sleep deprivation, and drug use.
 Auditory hallucinations can also occur in mentally healthy individuals during the altered state of consciousness while falling asleep (hypnagogic hallucinations) and waking up (hypnopompic hallucinations).

 High caffeine consumption has been linked to an increase in the likelihood of experiencing auditory hallucinations.
 A study conducted by the La Trobe University School of Psychological Sciences revealed that as few as five cups of coffee a day could trigger the phenomenon.
 Intoxication of psychoactive drugs such as PCP, amphetamines, cocaine, marijuana and other substances can produce hallucinations in general, especially in high doses.
 Withdrawal from certain drugs such as alcohol, sedatives, hypnotics, anxiolytics, and opioids can also produce hallucinations, including auditory.

+Extreme altitude Mountain climbers, especially lone ones, can experience auditory hallucinations due to a combination of hypoxia, social isolation and stress.

 Pathophysiology

 The following areas of the brain have been found to be active during auditory hallucinations, through the use of fMRIs.